chizmw/perl-debugger-tutorial/05.breakpoints/README.md

     B 13
     L

-We could have used `B *` to delete all one breakpoints, but this is an easy way to wind down this lesson.
+We could have used `B *` to delete all breakpoints, but this is an easy way to wind down this lesson.

 # Lesson Summary